Ariane’s Ewing Sarcoma Story

 My psychologist said something to me that really stuck with me.
 Everybody needs help, whether you’re a cancer patient or not.
 Everybody needs therapy.
 Everybody is hurting in some type of way.
 It’s in your head.

 So just really get help.
 Talk about your feelings.
 And if you’re not comfortable, just talk to a friend, somebody who will listen.
 You’re not alone in that.

 It certainly pushed off people who were not there for the right reasons, who were really utilizing me and just not being there when I really needed them.

-It pushed away the persons that were not really important for me, and the friends that actually came to my chemo and my family who also were there for my chemos were the important ones.
+It pushed away the persons that were not really important for me.
+The friends that actually came to my chemo and my family who also were there for my chemos were the important ones.

 I say I have a family and a chosen family.
-And my friends were really the ones that made me happy during times that I needed them the most.
+My friends were really the ones that made me happy during times that I needed them the most.

 Egg retrieval to preserve fertility options

 I had a boyfriend at the time.
 They took out eggs.
 There were 21 eggs that were fertilizable, so I could potentially have a baby with them.

 Right now I’m maybe not fertile, but I’m able with these eggs to have children in the future.
 So I’m really happy about that.